centillagon/OpenRGB-Dynamic-Lighting/README.md

 ![Windows 7+](https://img.shields.io/badge/Windows-7%2B-blue)

 Using Python and OpenRGB, there is a simpler way to match your devices colors to your screen.
-Likely works on Windows 7 and above.
+The executable likely works on Windows 7 and above.
 (Native support for Windows 11)

 Tutorial: